 The data businesses create, share, and store is often the key to their success.
 Some even believe the information businesses possess is the most valuable resource they could possibly have—they likely aren’t wrong.
 As Bernard Marr recently reported on big data, two of the three big data concerns involve privacy and security.

-Organizations continue to put an incredible amount of effort and money towards securing their data.
+Organizations continue to put an incredible amount of effort and money into securing their data.
 Along with larger responsibilities for CISOs and IT security staff, tools, and software used within organizations are playing an increasingly important role.
 Not sure if your business is at a point where you need additional software to help monitor files?
-Here’s 4 reasons why file integrity monitoring (FIM) software is important for enterprise-level organizations.
+Here are 4 reasons why file integrity monitoring (FIM) software is important for enterprise-level organizations.

 To Control Data

 One of the most fundamental benefits provided by file integrity monitoring software is the ability to control and protect your data how you choose.
-With the right software you are able to manage permissions for various user groups within an organization.
-For example, the marketing department may not need access to files and folders created and managed by the finance department, and vise-versa, making it easier to ensure that employees are only accessing the information that they need.
+With the right software, you can manage permissions for various user groups within an organization.
+For example, the marketing department may not need access to files and folders created and managed by the finance department, and vice-versa, making it easier to ensure that employees are only accessing the information that they need.